Dick, Kerr Ladies 4–0 St Helens Ladies: Match details

+Aftermath

+Charity

+The match was held to raise money for injured soldiers, specifically for the Discharged and Demobilised Sailors and Soldiers Association.
+It achieved £3,100 (over £135,250 in 2018), a record gate income for a women's game.
+After the match, the Lord Mayor of Liverpool presented the Dick, Kerr team with a medal in recognition of their fundraising efforts.

 Legacy

 Unsettled by the women's football match attracting more spectators than men's clubs after the latter had returned from war (the 1920 men's FA Cup final saw 50,018 spectators), the Football Association (FA) took steps to put men's football back in the spotlight.
 Proposed reasons for the FA's discomfort with women's football include: lower crowds for men's matches on the same day as women's threatening the legitimacy of men's football; large crowds encouraging women's suffrage campaigns; the idea that sports, and otherwise continuing men's jobs after the war, diminished women's femininity; the charity fundraising being too close to an organised labour movement for comfort; the FA believing large crowds made women playing football "too showbiz"; and concern that increased spectators encouraged women footballers to play too rough for their supposedly fragile bodies.
 On 5 December 1921, the FA banned women from using official pitches, relegating them "onto muddy fields and into obscurity" until 1971.
 The FA reportedly explained their decision was made due to the women's clubs, with matches typically being played for charity, not donating enough money to charity.

-No women's club football match exceeded the attendance of the 1920 Boxing Day match until 99 years later on 17 March 2019, when Spanish league leaders Atlético Madrid played (and lost to) Barcelona at the Metropolitano Stadium in Madrid in front of 60,739 spectators.
-The record has since been superseded twice more, both times becoming absolute attendance records for a women's football match (exceeding audiences for international fixtures), and both times by matches held in 2022 at the Camp Nou in Barcelona (Barcelona vs Real Madrid and vs Wolfsburg).
-The 1920 record remains unbeaten in the United Kingdom; the modern English women's club football attendance record was achieved in May 2022, with 49,094 at Wembley Stadium for the FA Cup final between Chelsea and Manchester City.
+No women's club football match exceeded the attendance of the 1920 Boxing Day match until 99 years later on 17 March 2019, when Spanish league leaders Atlético Madrid played Barcelona at the Metropolitano Stadium in Madrid in front of 60,739 spectators.
+The record has since been superseded twice more, both times becoming absolute attendance records for a women's football match (exceeding audiences for international fixtures), and both times by matches held in 2022 at the Camp Nou in Barcelona.
+The 1920 record was unbeaten in the United Kingdom for 103 years, eventually overcome when Arsenal hosted Wolfsburg at the Emirates Stadium in London on 1 May 2023 with a crowd of 60,063 spectators.

 A 100th anniversary celebration of the match was set to take place at Deepdale, Preston's stadium, in 2020, but had to be cancelled due to the COVID-19 pandemic; a virtual celebration was organised instead.